 The anodizing plant shall have access to apparatus to carry out any other product tests described in 13.7 that are required by the customer.
-Any organizations selected to carry out such a test shall be accredited to ISO 17025 for that test.
+Any organizations selected to carry out such a test shall meet the applicable requirements of ISO/IEC 17025.